A quick guide to successful product architecture

 It’s important to validate your requirements to ensure that you have the correct information in hand.
 After consulting your product team, validate the actual possibilities for creating such a product.

 The project team evaluates the technical specifications that will be useful for the product, determines the cost, explores if and how the cost can be less , and investigates if there are any similar products available to base the initial model on.
 Document the validation process to give an overview of the potential roadmap and the decision-making process.

 You will need to create a product architecture specification (PAS) for this purpose.
 It’s a document that describes and formalizes a single level of a product’s system hierarchy design.
 It contains information on defining a single system as a collection of its boundary, inputs, outputs, and subsystems.
 It also includes the interfaces connecting inputs to outputs passing through its subsystems.

 The result is a system identification matrix that briefly explains each system’s existence with respect to its functional requirements.
-The final diagram shows how the entire system interfaces, and each interface will eventually need to be measured and justified.
+The project team creates the final diagram that illustrates how the entire system interfaces, and they will need to measure and justify each interface eventually.

 4. Identify the specifics of your tech stack

-Your tech stack will form a massive part of how you will create the PAS and how the product creation process will be conducted and managed.
+The tech stack that the project team chooses will play a significant role in how they create the PAS and conduct and manage the product creation process.
 To finalize your tech stack, you need to identify the frameworks, languages, data, database, and microservices you will be using.